 What is Student Loan Forgiveness?

-Certain situations will allow federally backed student loans to be either discharged or forgiven.
-In order for a loan to be discharged, there must be circumstances beyond your control which prohibit the repayment of the loan.
-In addition, you need to have a 120 on-time payment history for the loan.
+Some situations will allow federally backed student loans to be either discharged or forgiven.
+For a loan eligible for discharge, there must be circumstances beyond your control which prohibit the repayment of the loan.
+Also, you need to have a 120 on-time payment history.

 Requirements for student loan forgiveness vary depending on the type of loan, but most offer forgiveness for those employed in certain public-service occupations.